Dublin 2: General Letter Office for Ireland

-Even though the General Post Office had moved away, many penny post receiving houses had been opened and when the penny post was absorbed into the general postal system in 1831 around 30 locations had been opened, and some closed.
-Those that remained would be sub-post offices.
+Even though the General Post Office had moved away, many penny post receiving houses had been opened and when the penny post was absorbed into the general postal system in 1831 around 30 locations had been opened, though some had also been closed.
+Those that remained would become sub-post offices.
 Within a few years of the establishment of the state, the 1929-30 Post Office Guide lists the following Dublin City offices within the area:

-Pearse Street Sorting Office was opened in 1925 as the country's primary mail sorting location, situated on the corner of Pearse Street and Sandwich Street it was in an old distillery building.
-Staff complained about the work conditions there over its 42-year use, because of space constraints, the roof leaking tar in summer and rain in winter on workers below, paper dust, etc., such that the subject was raised in Dáil Éireann on a number of occasions.
+Pearse Street Sorting Office was opened in 1925 as the country's primary mail sorting location, situated on the corner of Pearse Street and Sandwich Street in an old distillery building.
+Staff complained about the work conditions there over its 42-year use, because of space constraints, the roof leaking tar due to the summer heat and rain in winter on workers below, paper dust, etc., such that the subject was raised in Dáil Éireann on a number of occasions.
 The sorting office had direct access to Westland Row station where trains departed to connect with the Dun Laoghaire to Holyhead mail boat for onward transmission to Great Britain and foreign destinations.
-It was eventually closed in August 1967 when a new sorting office opened in Sheriff Street with access to Connolly station.
+It was eventually closed in August 1967 when a new sorting office opened in Sheriff Street with direct access to Connolly station.
 That facility was closed in 1994 and a new Dublin Service Unit opened on 17 February 1994 in Cardiff Lane, in the Dublin 2 section of the Dublin Docklands redevelopment.
 This operated until 2017 when its functions were removed from Dublin 2.
 The building was demolished and a new 28,000 sq meter commercial development called The Sorting Office was built.

 Five years after the establishment of the state, in 1927, the Department of Posts and Telegraphs initiated a scheme that requested senders to add a code to each address in Dublin City and suburbs.
 When addressed in English the letter C with an appropriate number denoted the postman's walk where the letters were to be delivered, such as, College Green was C1 while Grafton Street was C3.
 The scheme was not popular and became defunct.
 The Dublin postal districts number were introduced in 1961 as "Dublin 2" in this south city area.

 A dedicated post office was built in St Andrew's Street in 1948 to replace the one in Church Lane.
 Designed by the Office of Public Works architects Sidney Maskell and John Fox as a Branch Office, it is one of Dublin's busiest post offices.
 It is a seven-bay four-storey building with granite cladding and extensive windows with strong horizontal features had been influenced by modernist architecture.
-It is listed as a protected structure and was sold in 2022 for €9.5 million and under a 25-year lease An Post have retained the ground floor and part of the basement.
+It is listed as a protected structure and was sold in 2022 for €9.5 million and, under a 25-year lease, An Post have retained the ground floor and part of the basement.